 Students who belong to minority communities’ viz.
-Muslims, Christians, Sikhs, Buddhists, Jains, and Parsis are eligible for 100% interest subsidy on education loan.
-This assistance is available to students who have secured admission in foreign Universities to pursue higher studies (i.e Post-Graduate Diploma, Masters, M.Phil and Ph.D level) and whose overall family income is not more than Rs.6.00 lakh per annum.
-The Subsidy is available for the entire period of the moratorium (i.e course period plus one year or six months after getting job whichever earlier.
+Muslims, Christians, Sikhs, Buddhists, Jains, and Parsis are eligible for a 100% interest subsidy on education loans.
+This assistance is available to students who have secured admission to foreign Universities to pursue higher studies (i.e Post-Graduate Diploma, Masters, M.Phil, and Ph.D. level) and whose overall family income is not more than Rs.6.00 lakh per annum.
+Family income means gross parental income in the case of unmarried students and the gross income of the spouse in the case of married students.
+The Subsidy is available for the entire period of the moratorium (i.e course period plus one year or six months after getting job whichever earlier).

-The meanings of Moratorium period, the amount of subsidy, minority communities, meritorious students are explained below.
+The meanings of the moratorium period, the amount of subsidy, minority communities, meritorious students are explained below.

-Students who would like to avail interest subsidy under Padho-Pardesh scheme should inform their lending bank that he/she is eligible for that particular scheme.
-Students have to submit proof of belonging to minority community to the lending bank to claim the interest subsidy.
+Students who would like to avail of interest subsidy under the Padho-Pardesh scheme should inform their lending bank that he/she is eligible for that particular scheme.
+Students have to submit proof of belonging to the minority community to the lending bank to claim the interest subsidy.
 Then the lending bank will feed the students information into the Portal of Padho Pardesh launched by Canara Bank which is implementing agency of this scheme.
-The Portal will remain open for the period of two months in every quarter.
+As per revised guidelines;

-Students have to submit periodical progress reports/documents to their respective lending banks on time to time during the period of pursuing their studies abroad.
-On completion of course, students have to submit a copy of Mark list and certificate to the lending Bank as well as Ministry of Minority Affairs for their records.
+Students have to submit periodical progress reports/documents to their respective lending banks from time to time during the period of pursuing their studies abroad.
+On completion, of course, students have to submit a copy of Mark list and certificate to the lending Bank as well as the Ministry of Minority Affairs for their records.

 If the course pursued by the student of the minority community is partly in India and partly abroad, then he/she is eligible for the interest subsidy, in case the degree is awarded by the Foreign University.